-- We do not expect to pay dividends in the foreseeable future. - The Warrants may never have a market price that exceeds the exercise price and holders have no rights as stockholders until the warrants are exercised. - The provisions of the Warrants could limit a holder's ability to choose a judicial forum for disputes. - Our failure to file a registration statement to register the Common Stock issuable upon exercise of the Warrants that we issued in March 2024 or to timely hold a stockholders' meeting to obtain stockholder approval will result in a breach of the Securities Purchase Agreement. - We may be unable to meet the continued listing requirements of The Nasdaq Capital Market. - Our stock price has been volatile and thinly traded and may be volatile in the future. - An investment in our Company may involve tax implications. - Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited. - Our Certificate of Incorporation permits "blank check" Preferred Stock. - Certain provisions in our Charter and Amended and Restated ("A&R") Bylaws could make a merger, tender offer, acquisition or proxy contest difficult and have antitakeover effects. - Our Charter designates a state or federal court located within Delaware as the exclusive forum for disputes. - Certain provisions in our Charter and A&R Bylaws may discourage stockholder lawsuit. - Our management collectively owns a substantial percentage of our Common Stock. - Any inability to file our financial results accurately and timely could harm our reputation and stock price.
+- Our failure to meet the listing requirements of The Nasdaq Capital Market could result in a de-listing of our Common Stock. - · We do not expect to pay dividends in the foreseeable future. - Our Common Stock market price may never exceed the exercise price of our outstanding warrants. - Holders of our warrants have no rights as stockholders until they exercise their warrants. - The provisions of our outstanding warrants could limit a warrant holder's ability to choose the judicial forum for disputes. - The financial and operational projections that we may make from time to time are subject to inherent risks. - Our stock price has fluctuated in the past, has recently been volatile, and may be volatile in the future. - Our Common Stock has often been thinly traded. - An investment in our Company may involve tax implications. - Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited. - Our Board can designate classes of Preferred Stock without stockholder approval. - · Provisions in our corporate charter documents and under Delaware law could make an acquisition of the Company more difficult. - Provisions in our Charter and Amended and Restated ("A&R") Bylaws could make a merger, tender offer, or proxy contest difficult. - Certain provisions of Delaware's General Corporation Law ("DGCL") may have anti-takeover effects. - Our Charter designates Delaware state or federal courts as the exclusive forum for disputes. - Provisions in our Charter and A&R Bylaws may discourage stockholders from bringing a lawsuit against our directors and officers. - Our management collectively owns a substantial percentage of our Common Stock. - If analysts publish unfavorable research, or none at all, about our business, our stock price and trading volume could decline. - Any inability to report and file our financial results accurately and timely could harm our business.